 Business and Law (J.D./M.B.A.)

-Charles W. Ehrhardt Professor and Associate Dean for Academic Affairs Jeffrey H. Kahn's scholarship focuses on the federal tax area.
+Charles W. Ehrhardt Professor Jeffrey H. Kahn's scholarship focuses on the federal tax area.

 Applicants to the M.B.A.
 Program must have a bachelor’s degree, an upper division (junior and senior) grade point average of 3.0 or better, and a minimum score of 550 on the GMAT.
-Applicants who have scored 160 or better on the LSAT score will have their GMAT requirements waived.
-It is expected that most students admitted to the M.B.A. program will exceed these minimums..
+Applicants who have scored 160 or better on the LSAT will have the GMAT requirement waived.
+It is expected that most students admitted to the M.B.A. program will exceed these minimums.

 Application and Degree Requirements